Social distancing doesn't have to doom your weekends. We have ideas - KVIA

 For the cultural connoisseur

 Your favorite museum may be closed.
 The mall is a ghost town.
-And Watson’s “no more than 25 people guidance” unfortunately rules out movie theaters — sitting within close proximity of other people in seats that aren’t disinfected is a bad idea even for young, healthy people, she says.
+And movie theaters are shutting down — plus, sitting within close proximity of other people in seats that aren’t disinfected is a bad idea even for young, healthy people, Watson says.

 No matter.
 Now is the time to binge all the culture you’ve dreamed of having enough time to consume.